VenuNayira/awesome-for-beginners/README.md

 To the extent possible under law, the author has waived all copyrights and related or neighboring rights to this work.

 This copyright belongs to Venu.Inc.
 For rebasing this to feature branch.
+More changes from rebasingbranch for rebasing.
 Please fork this repository and give a pull request for review.